Helmholtz-HiRSE/helmholtz-hirse.github.io/_codes/heat.md

 ## Goals

-Within HiRSE_PS we would like to achieve at least the following objectives:
+Within HiRSE we would like to achieve at least the following objectives:

 * Continuous Benchmarking ( ✅ )
 * Portation to IPUs and XPUs (CUDA, ROCm: ✅)